lsst-dm/dmtn-185/index.rst

 Not currently implemented.

+We are concerned that data processing and imminently data-taking is underway prior to a system to record this provenance information is in existence.

 Recommendations
 ---------------

--  [REC-FILE-1] Serialised exported data products (FITS files in the requirements) should include file metadata (eg. FITS header) that allows someone in possession of the file to come to our services and query for additional provenance information for that artifact (eg pipeline-task level provenance).
+-  [REC-FIL-1] Serialised exported data products (FITS files in the requirements) should include file metadata (eg. FITS header) that allows someone in possession of the file to come to our services and query for additional provenance information for that artifact (eg pipeline-task level provenance).

+- [REC-FIL-2] A study should be made of the possibility of embedding a DataLink or other service pointer in the FITS header in lieu of representing the provenance graph in the file

+- [REC-FIL-3] Irrespective of ongoing design discussions, every attempt should be made to capture information that could later be used to populate a provenance service.

 Source-level provenance